- 13 °C96 percent cloud cover

 Current local time:

-Aurora activity is expected to be moderate between 11 PM and 5 AM in Tromsø tonight.
+Aurora activity is expected to be high between 11 PM and 2 AM in Tromsø tonight.
 It does not get fully dark, so viewing conditions are poor even if aurora activity increases.
-Cloud cover around that time looks partly cloudy at 0% to 80%.
-You should have a decent chance of seeing the aurora if skies stay this clear.
+Cloud cover around that time looks overcast at around 100%.
+There may be good aurora activity overhead, but thick cloud could block the view.

-Aurora activity is expected to be moderate between 11 PM and 5 AM in Tromsø tonight.
+Aurora activity is expected to be high between 11 PM and 2 AM in Tromsø tonight.
 It does not get fully dark, so viewing conditions are poor even if aurora activity increases.
-Cloud cover around that time looks partly cloudy at 0% to 80%.
-You should have a decent chance of seeing the aurora if skies stay this clear.
+Cloud cover around that time looks overcast at around 100%.
+There may be good aurora activity overhead, but thick cloud could block the view.

 Aurora Forecast for Tromsø